Religion in Scotland: Religious leaders

-Free Church of Scotland: The Moderator of the General Assembly of the Free Church of Scotland for 2016/17 is the Rev. John Nicholls, a minister at the Smithon Free Church and a former chief executive of the London City Mission.

-Free Church of Scotland (Continuing): The current Moderator of the General Assembly of the Free Church of Scotland (Continuing) is the Rev. James I. Gracie who is the minister in Edinburgh.

-Free Presbyterian Church of Scotland: The current Moderator of Synod for the Free Presbyterian Church of Scotland is the Rev. D Campbell.

-Reformed Presbyterian Church of Scotland: The Moderator of the RPCS is the Rev. Gerald Milligan from Stranraer.

 Religious issues

 Sectarianism

 Sectarianism became a serious problem in the twentieth century.
-In the interwar period religious and ethnic tensions between Protestants and Catholics were exacerbated by economic depression.
+In the interwar period religious and ethnic tensions between Protestants and Catholics were exacerbated by the Great Depression.
 Tensions were heightened by the leaders of the Church of Scotland who orchestrated a racist campaign against the Catholic Irish in Scotland.
 Key figures leading the campaign were George Malcolm Thomson and Andrew Dewar Gibb.
 This focused on the threat to the "Scottish race" based on spurious statistics that continued to have influence despite being discredited by official figures in the early 1930s.
 This created a climate of intolerance that led to calls for jobs to be preserved for Protestants.
 After the Second World War the Church became increasingly liberal in attitude and moved away from hostile attitudes.
 Sectarian attitudes continued to manifest themselves in football rivalries between predominantly Protestant and Catholic teams.
-This was most marked in Glasgow with the traditionally Roman Catholic team, Celtic, and the traditionally Protestant team, Rangers.
+This was most marked in Glasgow with the traditionally Catholic team, Celtic, and the traditionally Protestant team, Rangers.
 Celtic employed Protestant players and managers, but Rangers have had a tradition of not recruiting Catholics.
 This is not a hard and fast rule, however, as evidenced by Rangers signing of the Catholic player Mo Johnston (born 1963) in 1989 and in 1999 their first Catholic captain, Lorenzo Amoruso.

 From the 1980s the UK government passed several acts that had a provision concerning sectarian violence.
 These included the Public Order Act 1986, which introduced offences relating to the incitement of racial hatred, and the Crime and Disorder Act 1998, which introduced offences of pursuing a racially aggravated course of conduct that amounts to harassment of a person.
 The 1998 Act also required courts to take into account where offences are racially motivated, when determining sentence.
 In the twenty-first century the Scottish Parliament legislated against sectarianism.
 This included provision for religiously aggravated offences in the Criminal Justice (Scotland) Act 2003.
 The Criminal Justice and Licensing (Scotland) Act 2010 strengthened statutory aggravations for racial and religiously motivated crimes.
 The Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012 criminalised behaviour which is threatening, hateful, or otherwise offensive at a regulated football match including offensive singing or chanting.
 It also criminalised the communication of threats of serious violence and threats intended to incite religious hatred.